-MOONSHINE & WHITE DOG
+MOONSHINE AND WHITE DOG

 IS THERE A DIFFERENCE?

-What Is White Whiskey?
+What Is White Whiskey"

 What Is White Dog?

-You may have also heard the term "white dog" when referring to white whiskey.
+You may have also heard the term "moonshine and white dog" when referring to white whiskey.
 It's just a term for raw, unaged whiskey distillate.
 If you see something labeled white dog on the shelf, it's undoubtedly been cut with water to tamper with the proof.
 It isn't technically "white dog," as that's what comes off the still, but distillers use the term as a marketing strategy, and it's still relatively accurate.
 The trend again originated with the influx of new craft distilleries that needed to turn a profit while their craft whiskey aged.

 Also, most of these craft distillers would argue that white dog isn't white whiskey at all.
 Many believe that the term "white dog" is for unaged whiskey right off the still, fully intended to be aged appropriately for years.
 While this may sound insignificant, this detail makes a big difference in how drinkable it would be without being adequately aged.
 White dog, by this definition, was never meant to be consumed.

-White whiskey, meant to be bottled and sold as white whiskey or white dog, is made differently.
+White whiskey, meant to be bottled and sold as moonshine or white dog, is made differently.
 Since it's intended to be enjoyed unaged, it's designed as such.
 Different yeast is used, and the process of distilling is different as well to create a white whiskey that's sweeter and softer than bourbon.